-WHEREAS, voluntary inpatient treatment is preferable to and more effective than involuntary commitment and that many respondents facing involuntary commitment could be effectively treated in a 14-day inpatient treatment setting and would have a strong incentive to voluntarily agree to the treatment; and
+WHEREAS, voluntary inpatient treatment is preferable to and more effective than involuntary commitment and many respondents facing involuntary commitment could be effectively treated in a 14-day inpatient treatment setting and would have a strong incentive to agree to the treatment; and

-WHEREAS, the daily census at the Montana state hospital census is consistently over its licensed capacity of 189 beds;
+WHEREAS, the daily census at the Montana state hospital is consistently over its licensed capacity of 189 beds;

-WHEREAS, the Law and Justice Interim Committee found that because the state is responsible for costs when a person is involuntarily committed, the state should be responsible for the cost of a short-term inpatient treatment alternative aimed at reducing involuntary commitments to the state hospital; and state hospital.
+WHEREAS, the Law and Justice Interim Committee found that because the state is responsible for costs when a person is involuntarily committed, the state should be responsible for the cost of a short-term inpatient treatment alternative aimed at reducing involuntary commitments to the state hospital; and

-WHEREAS, state contracting for short-term inpatient treatment beds would provide dedicated beds for treatment closer to home and help relieve county costs for transportation to the
+WHEREAS, state contracting for short-term inpatient treatment beds would provide dedicated beds for treatment closer to home and help relieve county costs for transportation to the state hospital.

-Be it enacted by the Legislature of the State of Montana:

-- Section 1.
-Section 53-21-102, MCA, is amended to read: - "53-21-102.
+BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA:

+"53-21-102.
 Definitions.
-As used in this part chapter, the following definitions apply: - (1) "Abuse" means any willful, negligent, or reckless mental, physical, sexual, or verbal mistreatment or maltreatment or misappropriation of personal property of any person receiving treatment in a mental health facility that insults the psychosocial, physical, or sexual integrity of any person receiving treatment in a mental health facility. - (2) "Behavioral health inpatient facility" means a facility or a distinct part of a facility of 16 beds or less licensed by the department that is capable of providing secure, inpatient psychiatric services, including services to persons with mental illness and co-occurring chemical dependency. - (3) "Board" or "mental disabilities board of visitors" means the mental disabilities board of visitors created by 2-15-211. - (4) "Commitment" means an order by a court requiring an individual to receive treatment for a mental disorder. - (5) "Court" means any district court of the state of Montana. - (6) "Department" means the department of public health and human services provided for in 2-15-2201.
+As used in this part chapter, the following definitions apply:

+(1) "Abuse" means any willful, negligent, or reckless mental, physical, sexual, or verbal mistreatment or maltreatment or misappropriation of personal property of any person receiving treatment in a mental health facility that insults the psychosocial, physical, or sexual integrity of any person receiving treatment in a mental health facility.

-- As of: October 21, 2008 (9:37am)
+(2) "Behavioral health inpatient facility" means a facility or a distinct part of a facility of 16 beds or less licensed by the department that is capable of providing secure, inpatient psychiatric services, including services to persons with mental illness and co-occurring chemical dependency.

+(3) "Board" or "mental disabilities board of visitors" means the mental disabilities board of visitors created by 2-15-211.

+(4) "Commitment" means an order by a court requiring an individual to receive treatment for a mental disorder.

+(5) "Court" means any district court of the state of Montana.

+(6) "Department" means the department of public health and human services provided for in 2-15-2201.

-- (7) "Emergency situation" means a situation in which any person is in imminent danger of death or bodily harm from the activity of a person who appears to be suffering from a mental disorder and appears to require commitment.
+(7) "Emergency situation" means a situation in which any person is in imminent danger of death or bodily harm from the activity of a person who appears to be suffering from a mental disorder and appears to require commitment.

-- able to assist a person suffering from a mental disorder and requiring commitment or a person alleged to be suffering from a mental disorder and requiring commitment in dealing with legal proceedings, including consultation with legal counsel and others.
+(8) "Friend of respondent" means any person willing and able to assist a person suffering from a mental disorder and requiring commitment or a person alleged to be suffering from a mental disorder and requiring commitment in dealing with legal proceedings, including consultation with legal counsel and others.
 The friend of respondent may be the next of kin, the person's conservator or legal guardian, if any, representatives of a charitable or religious organization, or any other person appointed by the court to perform the functions of a friend of respondent set out in this part.
 Only one person may at any one time be the friend of respondent within the meaning of this part.
 In appointing a friend of respondent, the court shall consider the preference of the respondent.
 The court may at any time, for good cause, change its designation of the friend of respondent.

-- (9) (a) "Mental disorder" means any organic, mental, or emotional impairment that has substantial adverse effects on an individual's cognitive or volitional functions.
+(9) (a) "Mental disorder" means any organic, mental, or emotional impairment that has substantial adverse effects on an individual's cognitive or volitional functions.

-- (b) The term does not include:
+(b) The term does not include:

 - (i) addiction to drugs or alcohol;

 - (ii) drug or alcohol intoxication;

 - (iii) mental retardation; or

 - (iv) epilepsy.

-- (c) A mental disorder may co-occur with addiction or
+- (c) A mental disorder may co-occur with addiction or chemical dependency.

-chemical dependency.